 Aims and scope

 The “Cell Journal (Yakhteh)” is a peer review and monthly English publication of Royan Institute of Iran.
-The aim of the journal is to disseminate information through publishing the most recent scientific research studies on exclusively Cellular, Molecular, and other related topics.
-Cell J, has been certified by the Ministry of Culture and Islamic Guidance since 1999 and also accredited as a scientific and research journal by HBI (Health and Biomedical Information) Journal Accreditation Commission since 2000 which is an open-access journal.
+The aim of the journal is to disseminate information by publishing the most recent scientific research studies based on medical and developmental biology including cell therapy and regenerative medicine, stem cell biology reproductive medicine, medical genetics, immunology, oncology, clinical biochemistry, neuroscience, and tissue engineering.
+Cell J, has been certified by the Ministry of Culture and Islamic Guidance since 1999 and accredited as a scientific and research journal by HBI (Health and Biomedical Information) Journal Accreditation Commission since 2000 which is an open-access journal.
 This journal holds the membership of the Committee on Publication Ethics (COPE) and the International Committee of Medical Journal Editors (ICMJE).

 The articles in the field of Cellular and Molecular can be considered for publications in Cell J. These articles are as below: